amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Test-Engineering/Best-Practices/Playwright-Test-Automation-Guidelines.md

 **We can merge tests with `test.skip` annotations into the main branch, but it is important that we review these tests frequently to ensure they are not forgotten.**

-!!! " Use of `test.fail` or `@fail` "
+!!! info "Use of `test.fail` or `@fail`"
     We do **NOT** support the use `test.fail` or `@fail` to mark a test that is known to be failing.
 Playwright will run the test and it will fail in this instance but we put emphasis on fixing the test rather than marking it as a failure.
 Instead we use SKIP or FIXME annotations dependent on the circumstances, as explained above.

 ## Use of annotations for skipping tests with Playwright BDD (Cucumber)

 This relates to working on these repo's:

 - Eden (regression tests)

 - Qtui-front-end (Front-End regression Tests)

 The theory is the same as explained above, however the logic works slightly differently:

 - Instead of `test.only`, we use the `@only` tag in the feature file

 - Instead of `test.skip`,  we use the `@skip` tag in the feature file

-- we do **NOT** support the use of `@fail` to mark a test that is known to be failing.
+- We do **NOT** support the use of `@fail` to mark a test that is known to be failing.

 ![Example](1.png)